Assistant Coordinator, Teacher, Instructor

-Interests: education; hands-on, object-based learning; experiential learning; science advocacy; natural history
+Interests: education; hands-on, object-based learning; experiential learning; science advocacy & communication; natural history

 Exhibitions & Galleries: Life in Crisis: Schad Gallery of Biodiversity; James and Louise Temerty Galleries of the Age of Dinosaurs; Reed Gallery of the Age of Mammals; Gallery of Birds; Teck Suite of Galleries: Earth's Treasures

 Phone: 416-586-8000 x4141Follow @AaronJPhillips_